ChasVC/kickstarter-analysis/README.md

 - Compare Louise's play "Fever" to similar campaing types that achieved greater success.

-- Wider views of time, specifically one that rolls up starts by Quarter.
+- Perspectives that help viewer determine in there is relationship between number of doners, and campaign success.
+This may help influence marketing -- cast wide nets, or send finely custom messages to a small number of patrons?

 - Add a calculation to determine Campaign Length, compare this against other factors.
-Help understand if "Fever" campaing was too short?
+Help understand if "Fever" campaign may have done even better if it was longer?